1 year bareroot plant guarantee

 How Tall Do Cosmos Grow?

-It depends on the variety.
-Compact types like the Sonata series and Xanthos reach 50–80cm.
-Standard varieties — Sensation Purity, Apricotta, Dazzler, Daydream — grow to around a metre, sometimes more in ideal conditions.
-All tall varieties benefit from staking or support.
+It depends on the variety, smaller compact types like the Sonata series and Xanthos reach 50–60cm.
+Standard varieties, Sensation Purity, Apricotta, Dazzler, Daydream, grow to around a metre, sometimes more in ideal conditions.
+Candy Stripe can reach 150cm.
+All tall varieties benefit from staking; see the support section above.

 Do Cosmos Need Full Sun?

-Yes.
 Six hours of direct sunlight a day is the minimum.
 In less than that, you'll get plenty of the attractive feathery foliage but far fewer flowers.
-A south- or west-facing border is the ideal position.
+A south- or west-facing border is ideal.

 Do Slugs Eat Cosmos?

-They certainly do — but only the young plants.
-Freshly planted Cosmos plugs are very vulnerable to slug and snail damage, particularly overnight in damp conditions.
-Protect them from planting day onwards.
-Once the stems have hardened off and become slightly woody, after about three to four weeks, slugs lose interest.
+Freshly planted plugs are very vulnerable, particularly overnight in damp conditions.
+Protect them from planting day.
+Once the stems have hardened, after about three or four weeks, slugs lose interest.
 It's a short-term problem with a simple solution: protect early, relax later.

 Can I Grow Cosmos in Pots?

-Absolutely.
-Cosmos do well in containers provided the pot is at least 30cm across, they get full sun, and you water regularly.
+Cosmos grow well in containers provided the pot is at least 30cm across, they get full sun, and you water regularly.
+Use a loam-based compost (John Innes No. 3 mixed with multipurpose, not pure multipurpose on its own).
 Compact varieties like Sonata and Xanthos are the easiest choices.
-Feed container Cosmos with a half-strength high-potash liquid feed every two weeks — this is the one situation where feeding is helpful.
-See Growing Cosmos in Containers above for the full details.
+Feed with a half-strength high-potash liquid feed fortnightly once buds appear.
+See our dedicated growing cosmos in pots guide for the full details.

-Browse our full range of Cosmos plug plants, hand sown and UK-grown at our nursery in Wiltshire since 1949.
+Browse our full range of Cosmos plug plants, hand sown and grown at our nursery in Somerset.

 Comments (0)